How Lily Stole Christmas: Plot

 At the bar, Ted is telling Robin and a progressively ill Barney about what happened, and realizes that he has to apologize to Lily.
 Ted brings a beer back up to the apartment to offer as an apology.
 When he opens the door, he finds that Lily has taken all the Christmas decorations away from their apartment.
 Wanting to make sure the winter wonderland will be there when Marshall gets back, Ted tries to call Lily but with no result.
 As Robin and a very sick Barney stack at the apartment, Ted decides to go to Lily's apartment to apologize.
 He tricks her into thinking he is the pizza delivery guy so he is able to get her to open the door to her tiny, crappy, cramped NY apartment.
 He says he is sorry that he called her a "grinch", but Lily works out that he is faking an apology, and is clearly still angry with her.
-She asks Ted why he will not forgive her when she has already apologised to Marshall.
-He replies that she never apologised to him, and that her abrupt departure and lack of contact had hurt him as well.
+She asks Ted why he will not forgive her when she has already apologized to Marshall.
+He replies that she never apologized to him, and that her abrupt departure and lack of contact had hurt him as well.
 He and Lily get into another argument, when her super, who lives above her, cuts off her apartment's power.
 Ted then tells Lily that she can take the decorations back to his and Marshall's apartment because he is going to visit Stacy's family in Staten Island.
 In the meantime, Robin insists upon taking care of Barney, who has caught a terrible cold.
 He whines about wearing sweatpants, not getting ice cream for dinner, and everything else he can until Robin spikes his tea with codeine, making him fall asleep.

 Marshall comes back home to the apartment, finding the winter wonderland intact and no knowledge of what happened earlier in the day.
 He reveals he blew off his paper and spent hours tracking down his gift for Lily.
 He went to the post office and discovered that the package was already on the truck headed to Poughkeepsie, so ran the truck down to get the package back.
 He also decided to help the driver deliver all of the packages on his route in time for Christmas.
 Lily opens her package to find an Easy-Bake Oven, something she has wanted since childhood, but never got because her feminist mom did not want her to conform to traditional gender roles, and gave her a Lego set instead.
 Since she has no idea how Marshall knew about her preferred item, he admits learning about it from Ted, to whom Lily told her story back in college.
 This makes her feel guilty for what she did.